WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 Penstemon

-comarrhenus (Penstemon) Scrophulariaceae (Snapdragon Family) Foothills, montane.
+comarrhenus (Hairy Penstemon, Dusty Beardtongue) Plantaginaceae (Plantain Family) Foothills, montane.
 Open woodlands.
 Summer.
-These delicate pink/blue flowers grow to three or four feet tall on slender stems with widely spaced and very narrow leaves.
+These delicate pink/blue flowers grow on slender stems to three or four feet tall.
+Stem leaves are widely spaced and very narrow.
 Basal leaves are broader and more numerous.

 The plant is only found in the Four Corners states and Nevada.
 Asa Gray named the plant in 1876 from a collection made in Utah by L. F. Ward in 1875.
 "Comarrhenus" is from the Greek "kome", meaning "hairy". |